 Like in BTTF, he wanted everyone to refer to him as Marty; he even referred to Jeff Goldblum and Geena Davis as his parents.
 He responded to a question about the first two BTTF movies: “The sequel will all make it clear as to why I wasn’t in the original film.
 The professor and the kid go back to the period when I was in the cast!”

 For those who are struggling to comprehend what he’s insinuating, he means that part of the attraction behind the sequel was seeing an alternate version of what happened in 1955.
 Like what had happened with the previous film, shots not featuring Eric were used to cover expenses.
 Also, bear in mind that his version had a different screenplay which added to the feel of watching something old that was new.
 He was set up to fail.
-If Lionheart had been released in the spring of 1986 as originally planned then maybe John Hughes would not have felt it was necessary to bolster Eric’s confidence.
+If Lionheart had been released in the spring of 1986 as originally planned then maybe John Hughes would not have found it necessary to bolster Eric’s confidence.

 I should digress somewhat by pointing out that Eric used Starlog to prove that he did have a sense of humour by proclaiming that he would like to act in a musical comedy.
 Outside of the Starlog community, very few people knew about the BTTF sequel already being planned.
 In 1989, Zemeckis denied it to hide the blatant fact that Eric’s withdrawal from BTTF was commercially motivated.
 Like BTTF, Some Kind of Wonderful was originally an experiment by a director to have an edgier protagonist.